zhibindeng/nash_fixed_point_networks/README.md

 Please cite as

-    @article{????2021feasibility,
+    @article{McKenzie2021Learning,
-        title={Learning to Predict Equalibria via Fixed Point Networks}, author={????},
-        journal={arXiv preprint arXiv:????.?????},
+        title={Learning to Predict Equalibria via Fixed Point Networks}, author={McKenzie, Daniel and Heaton, Howard and Li, Qiuwei and Fung, Samy Wu and Osher, Stanley and Yin, Wotao}, journal={arXiv preprint arXiv:????.?????},
         year={2021}}

 All codes for this project were run on Google Colab.
-Jupyter notebook files may be downloaded directly or may be run on Google Colab via the links below.
+Jupyter notebook files may be downloaded directly from this repo or may be run on Google Colab via the links below.

 [RockPaperScissors](https://colab.research.google.com/drive/1UZuq4dsO8McE1DGl7ZBXp6PKVH0xuqDq#scrollTo=_Xu9mCVEhFN3)